Berney Arms

 Route

 From Berney Arms Station, take the path that cuts across the grazing marsh towards Berney Mill.
-The mill is around 600m to the south east of the train station.
+The mill is around 600m to the southeast of the train station.
 When you reach the mill, walk up the steps to the side of it, towards the banks of the river.
 Turn left and follow the river towards Great Yarmouth.
 After around 400m, you’ll see the Berney Arms Inn.
-Pass through the kissing gate in front of the pub and continue along the riverbank.
+While the pub is no longer open, you can still admire the historic building as you pass by.
+Continue through the kissing gate in front of the pub and follow the riverbank.

 This riverside path continues for around 4 miles until you reach the outskirts of Great Yarmouth.
 Follow the footpath under the lift bridge and alongside the supermarket car park, and you’ll arrive back at the train station.